-The severance of joint tenancies is an increasingly important issue in estate litigation and can occur without the registered joint owners even knowing it if their conduct is inconsistent with joint ownership.
+The severance of joint tenancies is an increasingly important issue in estate litigation.
+It can occur without the registered joint owners even when knowing it if their conduct is inconsistent with joint ownership.

 We often assume that property, registered in joint tenancy, will automatically pass to the surviving joint tenant(s) upon the death of another joint tenant.

 This is, however, not always the case.
 As demonstrated in the recent Pecore and Madsen cases from the Supreme Court of Canada, one possibility is that the surviving joint tenant actually holds the property in trust for the estate of the estate of the deceased.

 A second option, which we will examine in this paper, is the possibility where joint tenancies have been somehow terminated prior to the death of one co-owner.

 Legal practitioners should always consider the question of whether property, apparently held in joint tenancy, indeed remained in joint tenancy at the time of death.

 Subject always to the principles set out in Pecore, where a joint tenancy has not been terminated prior to a joint tenant’s death, then the property will automatically pass to the surviving joint tenant.

 On the other hand, if the joint tenancy has been somehow terminated, then the deceased’s share in the property will be included in his or her estate and distributed accordingly.